Best 2-Stroke OilPro Honda HP2 2-Stroke Racing Oil

 Clean additives are included in the makeup of Yamalue oil, meaning your dirt bike’s engine components to stay corrosion and dirt free.
 If you do ride a Yamaha and are unsure of other oils use Yamalube.
 It will give you peace of mind purely because it is designed specifically for your dirt bike.

 - Clean additives

 - Well priced

-2. Motul E-Tech 100 Synthetic Oil
+2. Motul E-Tech 100 Synthetic Dirt Bike Oil

-Like any good 4-stroke oil, this blend proves to be great with basically all internal components including wet clutches and gear boxes.
-This 100% synthetic oil creates an electrochemical bond to moving parts in the engine.
+Like any good 4-stroke oil, this blend proves itself with internal components including wet clutches and gearboxes.
+A 100% synthetic oil, Motul creates an electrochemical bond to moving parts of the engine.
 This means that you do not have to worry about dry components.
-Your components will be fully lubricated creating a low friction environment for those moving parts.
+All moving parts will be thoroughly lubricated, creating a low friction environment for those moving parts.
 Motul E-Tech has been known to keep engines working for a long time and is trusted by many industry professionals.

 - Electrochemical bonding for amazing coverage

 Maxima made our 2-stroke list, therefore no surprise to see the brand back on our 4-stroke oil list.
 The premium 4 oil by Maxima is precisely the oil you would expect it to be and more.